GSA/digitalgov.gov/content/posts/2015-08-14-what-is-mobile-device-compatibility-testing.md

 Additionally, there are many tools available, such as [emulators and simulators](https://www.WHATEVER/2015/06/09/the-emulator-dilemma-can-mobile-device-testing-be-completed-without-mobile-devices/), that reduce the need for physical devices for testing.

-## How Do You Ensure Your Mobile Application Is Compatible with All of Your Customers’ Devices?
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/600-x-405-Responsive-Web-Design-Elements-macromediam-iStock-Thinkstock-535895521.jpg" alt="Illustration: Responsive Web Design Elements are shown on various screen sizes: television, desktop computer, laptop, tablet, smart phone, smart watch, and ring" %}
+## How Do You Ensure Your Mobile Application Is Compatible with All of Your Customers’ Devices? {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/06/600-x-405-Responsive-Web-Design-Elements-macromediam-iStock-Thinkstock-535895521.jpg" alt="Illustration: Responsive Web Design Elements are shown on various screen sizes: television, desktop computer, laptop, tablet, smart phone, smart watch, and ring" %}

 The [Federal CrowdSource Mobile Testing Program](https://www.WHATEVER/services/mobile-application-testing-program/) is ready to assist you in determining if your application is compatible with the mobile devices your customers are using.